shikijs/shiki/docs/packages/cli.md

 ## Usage

-Shikiji CLI works like `cat` command, but with syntax highlighting.
+The Shikiji CLI works like `cat` command, but with syntax highlighting.

 ```bash
 npx shikiji-cli README.md